GenEd - An Editor with Generic Semantics for Formal Reasoning about Visual Notations

 by Volker Haarslev and Michael Wessel

-Note: these pages are almost 12 years old (from 1996); however, I have updated the design to test and have some content for my Common Lisp-based "Content Management System" (HTML generator).
+Note: these pages are ancient (from 1996).
+I mainly added them to have some tests and complex content for my Common Lisp-based "Content Management System".

 GenEd Publications & Presentations